madisonjordan/aws-bootcamp-cruddur-2023/journal/week3.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
+- Debug using console.log() can be useful.
+For example `console.log('user', user)` to see what the status of the `user` object in your functions.

 #### Questions
 <!-- Questions on the materials or concepts with their answers, if available.-->